nullivex/ah-wiki/core/Initializers.md

 ## _start

-If you have something you need to do at server boot (rather than load time), you can define a `_start(api, next)` method in your object which will be called just before the server boots.
+If you have something you need to do at server boot (rather than at load time), you can define a `_start(api, next)` method in your object which will be called just before the server boots.

 For Example: